What is Core Energetics ?

 As the therapy moves into the second stage of the work we see the therapist taking the client deeper into their shadow or lower self where deeper feelings are held, and the destructive or negative parts of the self start to feel safe to be released and expressed.

-The therapist may employ specific Sensorimotor trauma resolution techniques first to stabilise the client and create a safe and stable container for any emotional release work to come.
+The therapist may employ specific Sensorimotor Psychotherapy techniques first to stabilise the client and create a safe and stable container for any emotional release work to come.
 We may release strong emotions like anger but it is the finding of meaning and transformation of beliefs at this point which is the key point for healing to occur.

 Emotional release work is quite common in this second stage of the work.
 Some muscular release or use of somatic equipment such as rollers, punching bags, or cathartic release of rage or terror can be slowly introduced where needed.